TwarAnish/CodSoft/README.md

 - **Achievements:**
   - Created a comprehensive GUI for adding, editing, searching and deleting student records.
   - Established a secure and reliable database connection using JDBC.
-  - Implemented features for searching, sorting, and generating student reports.

 ## Conclusion